FrancoViniciusP/FrancoViniciusP/README.md

 ## Hi there 👋 I'm Vinicius

-Brazilian software developer student living in France for some months.
+Brazilian software developer student living in France for a few months.

 ### 💬 Ask me about